kutuluk/log-n-roll/README.md

 log.use(log.prefixer);
 log.trace('Using any number of plugins adds to the stacktrace only one extra line');

-log.info("By default, the level of the root logger is 'trace'.
+log.info("By default, the level of the default logger is 'trace'.
 All messages are displayed");

 // Loading the processor
 let two = 2;